Is Vaping Good for You?

 In recent years, vaping has grown from a less than well-known alternative to smoking into the most commonly used form of tobacco by youth in the United States, according to the Centers for Disease Control and Prevention (CDC).

-While doctors agree that vaping poses less of danger to users that smoking does, there are still some health concerns about this new method of taking in nicotine.
+While doctors agree that vaping poses less of a danger to users than smoking does, there are still some health concerns about this new method of taking in nicotine.
 In this article, we will be examining what vaping is and whether E-cigarettes are actually good for you.

-Vaping, so-called because the liquid in an E-cigarettes is vaporized before being inhaled, uses propylene glycol or glycerin, usually coupled with a flavoring, as a suspension that is used to administer nicotine.
+Vaping, so-called because the liquid in an E-cigarette is vaporized before being inhaled, uses propylene glycol or glycerin, usually coupled with a flavoring, as a suspension that is used to administer nicotine.

 E-cigarettes or “vape pens” contain a heating element that vaporizes the glycerin, which is then inhaled by the user in a similar method to smoking a cigarette.
 The nicotine is then absorbed through the lining of the lungs into the bloodstream.